bweems/cs231a/README.md

 MSRA-B : http://research.microsoft.com/en-us/um/people/jiansun/SalientObject/salient_object.htm
 ECSSD: http://www.cse.cuhk.edu.hk/leojia/projects/hsaliency/dataset.html

-See the 'Karan' branch for context aware saliency code
+See the 'Karan' branch for context aware saliency code and the 'bweems' branch for the patch distinct code.

 Note: all files expect to be run from the directory they are housed in.
 Data set directories should only contain the approproate images, beware of compression artifacts